paul0x7CF/Uni-dse-project/README.md

 - Contact our **tutor first**.
 Especially for questions related to the implementaiton of the assignment or programming tasks.
 If our tutors are unable to provide assistance they will forward your inquiry to the relevant supervisor.

-- To contact our tutors create a GitIssue and add one of the following GitHandles into your issue description text.
-The following tutor(s) are availble: `Kevin Miller (git handle @millerk97)`
+- To contact our tutors create a GitLab Issue and add one of the following Git handles into your issue description text.
+The following tutor(s) are availble: `Kevin Miller (Git Handle @millerk97)`

 For **exceptional situations**, such as, team building issues you can also contact your supervisor directly.
 This also applies to **high level questions** on the assignment or the programming tasks.
 For example, if you see multiple design options and are unsure which one to follow up on.
 Here the expirience of your supervisor can be used to guide you on your DSE journey.

 Your **team supervisor** can be identified based on your team’s id.

-- For teams `1XX` the supervisor is Kristof Böhmer (git handle @boehmek2).
+- For teams `1XX` the supervisor is Kristof Böhmer (Git handle @boehmek2).
-- For teams `2XX` the supervisor is Georg Simhandl (git handle @georgs74).
+- For teams `2XX` the supervisor is Georg Simhandl (Git handle @georgs74).
-- For teams `3XX` the supervisor is Georg Kaes (git handle @kaesg9).
+- For teams `3XX` the supervisor is Georg Kaes (Git handle @kaesg9).

 **If nobody responds**: Based on your experience most Git issues are not related to us and instead focus on internal team communication.
 Hence, if you want to contact a tutor or supervisor, **always use their Git handles in your issues description text**.
 Such that the respective person is notified about your inquiry by GitLab.
 To repeate: Do not assign a GitIssue.
 We will only be notified if you add the GitHandle directly into the description text.